swiftlang/swift-testing/Documentation/Porting.md

 ## Runtime test discovery with static linkage

 If your platform does not support dynamic linking and loading, you will need to use static linkage instead.
-To enable static linkage in Swift Testing, add your platform to the `BuildSettingCondition.whenStaticallyLinked` definition in `Package.swift` and to the `SWT_STATICALLY_LINKED_LIST` definition in `CompilerSettings.cmake`, then define the symbols `_testContentSectionBegin`, `_testContentSectionEnd`, `_typeMetadataSectionBegin`, and `_typeMetadataSectionEnd` in `SectionBounds.swift`:
+Define the `"SWT_NO_DYNAMIC_LINKING"` compiler conditional for your platform in both `Package.swift` and `CompilerSettings.cmake`, then define the symbols `_testContentSectionBegin`, `_testContentSectionEnd`, `_typeMetadataSectionBegin`, and `_typeMetadataSectionEnd` in `SectionBounds.swift`: